Soham murders: Police investigation

 Discussing the personalities of the girls, Carr described Wells as being the "more feminine" of the two, adding that Chapman was "more of a tomboy" and that on one occasion, she had jokingly remarked to Chapman how, unlike many of her friends, she seldom wore a skirt.
-To this question, Carr stated that the child had expressed her desire to be a bridesmaid at her own future wedding, adding that Chapman had said she would willingly wear a dress for such an occasion.
+To this question, Carr stated that the child had expressed her desire to be a bridesmaid at her own future wedding, adding Chapman had said she would willingly wear a dress for such an occasion.
 Carr also displayed a thank-you card to this reporter which had recently been given to her by Wells on the last day of the school year.
 Referring to Wells in the past tense, Carr stated, "She was just lovely, really lovely", before making a direct appeal to the children: "Just get on the phone and just come home.
 Or if somebody's got them, just let them go."
 (Note: Carr's decision to corroborate Huntley's lies to investigators and media in the early stages of the police investigation briefly resulted in police discounting Huntley as a suspect before eyewitness accounts of Carr's whereabouts on 4 August and a search of mobile phone and telephone records proved the falsity of her claims.)

 By the second week of the children's disappearance, Huntley had begun to lose weight and was displaying visible symptoms of insomnia.
 To one officer, he said: "You think I've done it?
 I was the last person to see them!" before beginning to weep.
 His erratic behaviour and apparent distress led to him being prescribed anti-depressants on 13 August.

 Suspicions

 Having participated in the search for the children, Huntley regularly asked police officers questions such as how their investigation was progressing and how long DNA evidence could survive before deteriorating.
 One of these officers observed three vertical scratches on Huntley's left jaw, each measuring approximately 3 cm, which he claimed had been recently inflicted by his dog.

 On 16 August, twelve days after the children's disappearance, Huntley and Carr were first questioned by police.
 Both were questioned for approximately seven hours.
 Each gave witness statements before being placed in a safe house in the village of Histon.
 By this date, police had received information from several Grimsby residents who had recognised Huntley in the television interviews he had given, and recalled that he had been accused of rape several years earlier.
 Others said that, contrary to her televised claims, Carr had been socialising in Grimsby town centre on the night of the girls' disappearance, and was not at home in Soham as she had claimed to the media.

-Soham Village College.
-Police discovered charred remnants of the children's clothes here on 16 August.
+Police discovered charred remnants of the children's clothes at Soham Village College on 16 August.